edespino/cloudberry-site/docs/sql-stmts/set-transaction.md

 ## Compatibility

-These commands are defined in the SQL standard, except for the `DEFERRABLE` transaction mode and the `SET TRANSACTION SNAPSHOT` form, which are Cloudberry Database extensions.
+These commands are defined in the SQL standard, except for the `DEFERRABLE` transaction mode and the `SET TRANSACTION SNAPSHOT` form, which are Apache Cloudberry extensions.

 `SERIALIZABLE` is the default transaction isolation level in the standard.
-In Cloudberry Database, the default is `READ COMMITTED`.
-Due to lack of predicate locking, Cloudberry Database does not fully support the `SERIALIZABLE` level, so it falls back to the `REPEATABLE READ` level when `SERIALIZABLE` is specified.
-Essentially, a predicate-locking system prevents phantom reads by restricting what is written, whereas a multi-version concurrency control model (MVCC) as used in Cloudberry Database prevents them by restricting what is read.
+In Apache Cloudberry, the default is `READ COMMITTED`.
+Due to lack of predicate locking, Apache Cloudberry does not fully support the `SERIALIZABLE` level, so it falls back to the `REPEATABLE READ` level when `SERIALIZABLE` is specified.
+Essentially, a predicate-locking system prevents phantom reads by restricting what is written, whereas a multi-version concurrency control model (MVCC) as used in Apache Cloudberry prevents them by restricting what is read.

 In the SQL standard, there is one other transaction characteristic that can be set with these commands: the size of the diagnostics area.
-This concept is specific to embedded SQL, and therefore is not implemented in the Cloudberry Database server.
+This concept is specific to embedded SQL, and therefore is not implemented in the Apache Cloudberry server.

-The SQL standard requires commas between successive transaction_modes, but for historical reasons Cloudberry Database allows the commas to be omitted.
+The SQL standard requires commas between successive transaction_modes, but for historical reasons Apache Cloudberry allows the commas to be omitted.

 ## See also